-Local Government Consistency Statement Page(s) in Planning Document Yes - No - Not Applicable a) The water system service area is consistent with the adopted land use and zoning within the applicable service area. b) The six-year growth projection used to forecast water demand is consistent with the adopted city/county's population growth projections.
-If a different growth projection is used, provide an explanation of the alternative growth projection and methodology. c) Applies to cities and towns that provide water service : All water service area policies of the city or town are consistent with the utility service extension ordinances of the city or town. d) Service area policies for new service connections are consistent with the adopted local plans and adopted development regulations of all jurisdictions with authority over the service area [City(ies), County(ies)]. e) Other relevant elements related to water supply are addressed in the water system plan, if applicable; Coordinated Water System plans, Regional Wastewater plans, Reclaimed Water plans, Groundwater Area Management plans, and Capital Facilities Element of Comprehensive plans.
+Local Government Consistency Statement Page(s) in Planning Document Yes - No - Not Applicable a) The water system service area is consistent with the adopted land use and zoning within the applicable service area.
+1-6, 1-7, Appendix A, Figures 1-4 - 1-8 b) The six-year growth projection used to forecast water demand is consistent with the adopted city/county's population growth projections.
+If a different growth projection is used, provide an explanation of the alternative growth projection and methodology.
+2-11 c) Applies to cities and towns that provide water service : All water service area policies of the city or town are consistent with the utility service extension ordinances of the city or town.
+1-8 through 1-11, Appendix A d) Service area policies for new service connections are consistent with the adopted local plans and adopted development regulations of all jurisdictions with authority over the service area [City(ies), County(ies)].
+1-8 through 1-13, Appendix A e) Other relevant elements related to water supply are addressed in the water system plan, if applicable; Coordinated Water System plans, Regional Wastewater plans, Reclaimed Water plans, Groundwater Area Management plans, and Capital Facilities Element of Comprehensive plans.
+Reclaimed Water, 4-7, Appendix D

-I certify that the above statements are true to the best of my knowledge and that these specific elements are consistent with adopted local plans and development regulations.
+I certify that the above statements are true to the best of my knowledge and that these specific elements are consisten? with adopted local plans and development regulations.